-“We at the School of Dramatic Arts are over the moon to welcome our commencement speakers for 2019,” said David Bridel, dean of the USC School of Dramatic Arts and holder of the Braverman Family Dean’s Chair.
+“We at the School of Dramatic Arts are over the moon to welcome our commencement speakers for 2019,” said David Bridel, dean of the USC School of Dramatic Arts.
 “Kristen Bell is an icon for this generation of college students, while Nnamdi Asomugha’s success as an athlete, actor and philanthropist offers an inspiring narrative to our diverse population of MFAs.
 Graduation is always memorable, but this year promises to be truly special.”

 Recent keynote speakers have included celebrated actress Connie Britton, actor and activist Bradley Whitford, award-winning actor Michael Chiklis, contemporary American theatre pioneer Tony Taccone, actress and alumnae Troian Bellisario, champion of diversity in American theatre Seema Sueko, and arts educator and actor Andy Robinson.